bcgov/digital-toolkit/_guides/corporate-enablers/introduction.md

 * the efficient way a business process is handled
 * the outstanding design of a citizen service
 * the method by which that service was designed
+* building an interactive map into an application
 * the way a team collaborates
-* effective practises or policy
+* effective practices or policy
+* making data available to the enterprise
+* publishing open data
 * a new "official cities of BC" list that can be used by all business systems
 * the use of BCeID
 * a good way to build an iOS app